 As of Wednesday, March 18, HCA’s lobby will be closed.
 In-person customer services for Apple Health and the PEBB and SEBB Programs will not be available.
 Learn more.

 As an Apple Health provider, use this page to learn more about the Health Home program.
 This includes links to program resources and the Clinical Eligibility Tool—used to refer your clients to the program.

 On this page

-The purpose of the Health Home program is to:
+The Health Home program helps clients:

-- Improve health and self-management of conditions.
+- Improve self-management of chronic conditions

 - Comprehensive care management